 In general, 10g to 11g of permeate will replace 1g of salt.
 It is recommended to balance the addition of permeate by reducing other macro-ingredients such as flour, fat, eggs, granulated sugar and other carbohydrates.
 In many instances, a total cost-reduced formula can also be achieved as permeate replaces other more costly ingredients.

 USDEC wishes to acknowledge Kimberlee (K.J.)
-Burrington, Wisconsin Center for Dairy Research, for contributing her expertise.
+Burrington for contributing her expertise.

 Looking to buy milk and whey permeate?